Roman Religion Posted by jamie on Mar 14, 2019 in Intro to Latin Course, Roman culture

-Note: This blog post is a companion to Unit XII of our Introduction to Latin Vocabulary course.
+Note: This blog post is a companion to Unit XIII of our Introduction to Latin Vocabulary course.
 You can learn more about the course here.

 A templum (temple) didn’t originally mean a building, but a place.
 Templa, in their earliest forms, were open spaces for worship.
 The ancient Romans (the really, really ancient Romans) practiced their religion outdoors, and even in later times thought that nature was sacred.
 Spirits were supposed to live in lakes, streams, rivers, and groves.